lorisleiva/blog-2019-vuepress/articles/20190211 Introducting Javel/index.md

 ribbon: new
 ---
 # Introducing Javel
-When passing information from Laravel (or another framework) to your JavaScript, It’s easy to forget that you do not have to work with plain JavaScript objects.
+When passing information from Laravel (or another framework) to your JavaScript, it’s easy to forget that you do not have to work with plain JavaScript objects.

 Take the following Vue.js component as an example.